 - 125 ml/ 4.2 oz/ ½ cup vegetable broth

 - 1 tablespoon lemon juice

 - fine sea salt and freshly ground black pepper

 - Cut the fennel tops and bottoms.
-Reserve some of the fronds and set aside.
+Reserve some of the fronds and set them aside.
 Cut the fennel bulbs in half, lengthwise.
 Quarter each half, making sure you leave some of the core attached so that the fennel pieces don't fall apart too much during cooking.
 I had 5 slices from each half.

-- Halve the apple, core it and cut it into slices as well, I had about 6 slices from each half.
+- Halve the apple, core it, and cut it into slices as well, I had about 6 slices from each half.

 - Heat the butter and oil in a large pan.
 Add the fennel and cook, stirring occasionally, for about 4 minutes or until slightly golden.